 The graduate committee for each M.S. and Ph.D. student will be composed of a minimum of four and five faculty members, respectively.
-Faculty members on the graduate Biomedical Engineering faculty hold appointments in departments in the College of Engineering at MSU, the Department of Chemistry at MSU, the Department of Animal and Dairy Sciences at MSU, the College of Veterinary Medicine (CVM) at MSU, and in departments of the University of Mississippi Medical Center (UMC) in
+Faculty members on the graduate Biomedical Engineering faculty hold appointments in departments in the College of Engineering at MSU, the Department of Chemistry at MSU, the Department of Animal and Dairy Sciences at MSU, the College of Veterinary Medicine (CVM) at MSU, and in departments of the University of Mississippi Medical Center (UMC) in Jackson, MS.

-The following requirements for an M.S. graduate committee will apply:
+The following requirements for an M.S. graduate committee will apply.

-- chair must be an MSU engineering faculty member; - one member must be a clinician (CVM faculty, UMC faculty, or practicing clinician); - two or more members must be engineers; and - · two or more members must be MSU faculty members.
+- · Chair must be an MSU engineering faculty member - One member must be a clinician (CVM faculty, UMC faculty, or practicing clinician) - · Two or more members must be engineers - Two or more members must be MSU faculty members

-The following requirements for a Ph.D. graduate committee will apply:
+The following requirements for a Ph.D. graduate committee will apply.

-- chair must be an MSU engineering faculty member; - one member must be a clinician (CVM faculty, UMC faculty, or practicing clinician); - three or more members must be engineers; and - three or more members must be MSU faculty members.
+- · Chair must be an MSU engineering faculty member - One member must be a clinician (CVM faculty, UMC faculty, or practicing clinician) - · Three or more members must be engineers - Three or more members must be MSU faculty members

-Unsatisfactory performance in the graduate program in Biomedical Engineering is defined as any of the following:
+Unsatisfactory performance in the graduate program in Biomedical Engineering is defined as any of the following.

-- failure to maintain a B average in attempted graduate courses after admission to the program; - a grade of U, D, or F in any one course; - more than two grades below a B; - failure of the qualifying or preliminary exam (Ph.D. students only); - · failure of the research defense; - · unsatisfactory evaluation of a thesis or dissertation; or - failure of a required component of the program of study.
+- Failure to maintain a B average in attempted graduate courses after admission to the program - .
+A grade of D or F in any course - More than two grades below a B - Failure of the qualifying or preliminary exam (Ph.D. students only) - Failure of the thesis/dissertation defense - · Unsatisfactory evaluation of a thesis or dissertation - Receiving a second grade of U in ABE 8000 Research/Thesis or ABE 9000 Research/Dissertation (A student who receives a grade of U will be placed on academic probation the following semester.
+A second grade of U in ABE 8000/9000 in the probationary semester or any thereafter will result in dismissal from the program.)